twrzes/scrnaseq_ei/README.md

 cell_annotations <- read.table("<TO_EDIT>", header = T, sep = "\t", check.names = FALSE)
 ```
 **Important: Don't forget to change the path to the annotation file in your script before running the line.**

+#### TASK:
+Look at the `cell_annotations` object under `Environment` tab in RStudio - assuming that we are interested in differences in different cell types, can you see any potential confounding factors that may be problematic in the analysis of the dataset?

 Because all the libraries require to have cell names as row names, we need to change the first column to row names and remove the column from the data frame.
 This can be achieved by the following code:
 ```R